Dimethoxy/Disflux/README.md

 ## 🔥 Features

-- **Free & Open-Source** – No paywalls, no restrictions
+- **Free & Open-Source** – No paywalls, no restrictions.
 - **All-Pass Filter Chain** – Smear your transients through time with a series of all-pass filters.
-- **Minimalist UI** – Minimalist vector interface
+- **Minimalist UI** – Minimalist vector interface.
-- **Scalable UI** – Perfect for high-res screens
+- **Scalable UI** – Perfect for high-res screens.
+- **Theming System** - A powerful theme system that lets you style the plugin your way.
 - **Intuitive Workflow** – Get to your sound quickly with easy-to-navigate controls.
-- **Low CPU impact** – Crush your sounds, not your processor
+- **Low CPU impact** – Crush your sounds, not your processor.
-- **Cross-platform** – Supports Windows, MacOS, and Linux
+- **Cross-platform** – Supports Windows, MacOS, and Linux.
 - **Multi-Format Support** – Works with VST3, CLAP, LV2, and AU formats.
-- **Regular Updates** – Continuous improvements and new features
+- **Regular Updates** – Continuous improvements and new features.
-- **Privacy First** – We take your privacy seriously, no tracking or data collection
+- **Privacy First** – We take your privacy seriously, no tracking or data collection.

 ## 🚧 Work in Progress

 Disflux is currently unfinished and we're actively working on developing the following features before a first release:

-- **Preset Menu** – Add functionality to select and save presets
+- **Preset Menu** – Add functionality to select and save presets.
-- **Settings & Customization** – We need to build an editor to configure the theme and settings live
+- **Settings & Customization** – The settings panel needs sanity checks.
+Right now, you can input cursed values that break everything.
-- **Performance** – While performance is already solid, we’re working to optimize it even further by removing unneeded draw calls
+- **Performance** – While performance is already solid, we’re working to optimize it even further.
-- **Parameter Smoothing** – Aiming to reduce artifacts when automating parameters for seamless transitions
+- **Parameter Smoothing** – Aiming to reduce artifacts when automating parameters for seamless transitions.
-- **Oversampling** – Implementing oversampling to minimize aliasing and improve the quality of high-frequency content
+- **Oversampling** – Implementing oversampling to minimize aliasing and improve the quality of high-frequency content.
-- **Update Notifications** – A small, non-intrusive notification to alert you when a newer version of Disflux is available
-- **Package Managers** – Integrating with Linux package managers like the AUR on Archlinux for easy installation and updates
+- **Package Managers** – Integrating with Linux package managers like the AUR on Archlinux for easy installation and updates.

 ## 💖 Donations